-From now on, we will suppose that the following assumptions (Assumptions~\ref{ass:Gammac},~\ref{ass:muzeta} and~\ref{ass:psi}) are satisfied throughout the paper.
-In particular, saying that Assumption~\ref{ass:psi} is true means that we are either in the $P$-nearest neighbor case or in the power-law case (see Hypotheses~\ref{it:Pnearest} and~\ref{it:powerlawinfd} below). \begin{assmp}[Hypothesis on $\Gamma$ and $c$] We make the following assumptions: \begin{itemize} \item The function $(\tta, \om)\mapsto c(\tta, \om)$ is supposed to be locally Lipschitz-continuous in $\tta$ (for fixed $\om$) and satisfy a one-sided Lipschitz condition \wrt the two variables $(\tta, \om)$:
+From now on, we will suppose that the following assumptions (Assumptions \ref{ass:Gammac}, \ref{ass:muzeta} and \ref{ass:psi}) are satisfied throughout the paper.
+In particular, saying that Assumption~\ref{ass:psi} is true means that we are either in the $P$-nearest-neighbor case or in the power-law case; see hypotheses (H1) and (H2) below. \begin{assmp}[(Hypothesis on $\Gamma$ and $c$)] We make the following assumptions: \begin{itemize} \item The function $(\tta, \omega)\mapsto c(\tta, \omega)$ is supposed to be locally Lipschitz-continuous in~$\tta$ (for fixed $\omega$) and satisfy a one-sided Lipschitz condition w.r.t. the two variables $(\tta, \omega)$,

 for some constant $L$ (not necessarily positive).
-We suppose also some polynomial bound about the function $c$:
+We suppose also some polynomial bound about the function $c$,

-for some constant $\Nn{c}>0$ and where $\kappa\geq2$ and $\iota\geq1$. \item The interaction term $\Gamma$ is supposed to be bounded by $\Ninf{\Gamma}$ and globally Lipschitz-continuous on $ \left(\cX\times\cE\right)^{2}$, with a Lipschitz constant $\N{\Gamma}_{Lip}$. \end{itemize} We also assume that for fixed $\bar\tta, \om, \bar\om$, the functions $\tta\mapsto c(\tta, \om)$ and $\tta\mapsto \Gamma(\tta, \om, \bar\tta, \bar\om)$ are twice differentiable with continuous derivatives. \end{assmp}
+for some constant $|\!|\!|c |\!|\!|>0$ and where $\kappa\geq2$ and $\iota\geq1$.\vadjust{\goodbreak} \item The interaction term $\Gamma$ is supposed to be bounded by $\| \Gamma \|_{\infty}$ and globally Lipschitz-continuous on $ (\cX\times\cE )^{2}$, with a Lipschitz constant $\| \Gamma \|_{\mathrm{Lip}}$. \end{itemize} We also assume that for fixed $\bar\tta, \omega, \bar\omega$, the functions $\tta\mapsto c(\tta, \omega)$ and $\tta\mapsto\Gamma(\tta, \omega, \bar\tta, \bar\omega)$ are twice differentiable with continuous derivatives. \end{assmp}

-\begin{remark} Assumption~\ref{ass:Gammac} is in particular satisfied for the FitzHugh-Nagumo case.
+\begin{remark} Assumption~\ref{ass:Gammac} is in particular satisfied for the FitzHugh--Nagumo case.
 One technical difficulty is the dynamics is not \emph{globally} Lispchitz continuous.
 This will entail some technical complications in the following.
-Note also that the constant $\Nn{c}$ mentioned in \eqref{eq:cgrowthcond} does not take part in the estimates of Sections~\ref{sec:propagator} to ~\ref{sec:PLinfd}.
+Note also that the constant $|\!|\!|c |\!|\!|$ mentioned in \eqref{eq:cgrowthcond} does not take part in the estimates of Sections~\ref{sec:propagator} to \ref{sec:PLinfd}.
 It only enters into account in Section~\ref{sec:nonlin}. \end{remark}

-\begin{assmp}[Assumptions on $\mu$ and $\zeta$] We suppose that the initial distribution $\zeta$ of $\tta$ satisfies the following moment condition:
+\begin{assmp}[(Assumptions on $\mu$ and $\zeta$)] We suppose that the initial distribution $\zeta$ of $\tta$ satisfies the following moment condition:

-and that the law of the disorder $\mu$ satisfies the moment condition:
+and that the law of the disorder $\mu$ satisfies the moment condition